haskell/pvp/pvp-faq.md

 especially when such packages are meant to be tracked as dependencies in `build-tools`.

+### My Package provides multiple APIs; how does the PVP apply to multi-library packages?

+Packages that expose multiple public libraries must consider their API to be the union of the APIs of the exposed library.
+This is the only way that the package can obey the PVP for all consumers, since the libraries share a version.

+For example, if package P exposes library A and B, and A changes to remove an exported entry, then the PVP says that the major version of A must be increased.
+Since there is only one version for the package, that means that the major version of the package must increase, even though B has not changed.

+That is, the rules are the same as if A and B were both exposed via a single library.

 ### What implications does the PVP have when re-exporting API elements?

 The PVP is a contract between the API provider which declares a